The Man Who Built a Stone Castle Alone in 1930, and We Still Cannot Explain How

 The Work That Endures

-Today, Coral Castle draws visitors as both a place of wonder and a puzzle that has never been fully explained.
-The heart-shaped table, the rocking chairs, the sundial, the telescope, and the immense gate remain in place, their craftsmanship as precise as when they were first set.
-The coral blocks have endured decades of Florida’s heat and storms, yet the placement and balance of each structure remain intact.
+Today, Coral Castle welcomes visitors as both a marvel and a mystery.
+The heart-shaped table, the rocking chairs, the sundial, the telescope, and the enormous gate remain just as Edward placed them.
+The coral blocks have stood through Florida’s heat and storms for decades, yet their balance and precision remain unchanged.

 Inside Coral Castle in Homestead, Florida, which Edward Leedskalnin built from locally quarried coral as a tribute to his love, using no modern tools.